Question in heading

 My backyard lawn has been destroyed by my large canine family.
 I would like to replant some day but for now just want to reduce the dust and further soil erosion.
 What can I put there in place of my lawn?

-Wisconsin Posted over 4 years ago
+Wisconsin Posted about 5 years ago

 I had an ice dam this past winter that resulted in water leaking onto drywall and flooring.
 I don't know how much water entered the home, it didn't appear to be of great quantity.
 Should I replace or repair the affected drywall?
 I'm concerned there may be residual water behind the wall.